Listen to this blog

 In today’s age of technology, software and applications are an important part of our lives, which was not so even a few years ago.
 The truth about software and apps is that they must go through a gamut of software testing before being released to the market.
-We at Codoid, as a leading QA company, run a range of tests for our clients to validate and verify the functionality and technical aspects of the software and applications they seek to release.
+We at Codoid, as a Regression Testing Services company, run a range of tests for our clients to validate and verify the functionality and technical aspects of the software and applications they seek to release.
 It is our responsibility to ensure that the final product works the way it was intended by identifying bugs and any gaps existing between current and actual requirements.
 Software testing is a wide and complex gamut of tests, which can be run individually or in conjunction with each other depending on the project requirements.

-These tests include: Unit Testing, Integration Testing, Functional Testing, System Testing, Stress Testing, Performance Testing, Usability Testing, Acceptance Testing, Regression Testing & Beta Testing.
+These tests include Unit Testing, Integration Testing, Functional Testing, System Testing, Stress Testing, Performance Testing, Usability Testing, Acceptance Testing, Regression Testing & Beta Testing.
 It is our intention today in this exposition to focus on Regression Testing with tips and basics of this type of testing to help beginners/novices in the realm of software testing.
 We are a leading software testing company with comprehensive excellence in all realms and it is our endeavor to help young minds interested in this field to move to a level of expertise.

 Defining Regression Testing